 Many things we buy have expiration dates.
 It seems what some schools teach may also.
 As a beginner you'll probably look around at some point and ask yourself "where's all the older students or older blackbelts this school created?"
 Here's an article you should read to understand why they're not around.

 People sometimes say there's no time to workout.
 Yet they seem to have plenty of time to watch TV.
 Well if you have time to watch TV you have time to workout.
 Here's a way to do both and not miss a second of your favorite shows.

 Let's say you just started in a striking art today as a beginner, and they told you it's somewhere between 36-48 months before you could be a black belt.
 If you could choose between having black belt speed in 6 months or 36-48 months, which would you choose?
 What if I told you your best chance of having that speed mainly comes down to one thing, doing the same number of punches and kicks in 6 months that you'd do in 36-48 months?
 World class legends such as Bill Wallace, Joe Lewis and Mike Stone had black belt speed, and their black belts, in just 6-12 months from when they started.
 That was highly unusual, but no doubt their work ethic, and time they put in, was way beyond the average students.
 At a minimum, it seems the main thing you'd have to do to arrive at black belt speed in 6 months, is roughly 6x-8x the number of punches and kicks the average 36-48 month student does per week, possibly even less since you're compounding things over a shorter amount of time.
-Spread that extra 6x-8x amount throughout the week, maybe adding a good chunk of it to the weekends, and who knows, you could be enjoying black belt speed before 2019.
+Spread that extra 6x-8x amount throughout the week, maybe adding a good chunk of it to the weekends, and who knows, you could be enjoying black belt speed 6 months from now.
 If that sounds tempting, or even possible to you, or you just want to be faster than you are right now, then you should read this.